 In the story, unfortunately, the horse did die.
 It was a tragic moment that added to the complexity of the plot.

-I think it was Artax.
-But it's been a while since I read the story, so I could be wrong.
+I think it's Artax.
+But it's been a while since I read it, so I might be wrong.